SATURDAY, MAY 23, 2026VOL. XXVI · NO. 17

 GM filed a patent for a system that reads how you walk toward your car.
 Stride length.
 Sway.
 Pace.
 Cameras and sensors building a case before you even touch the door handle.

-But here's where it gets complicated.
-That same system doesn't just see drunk.
+That same gait-reading system doesn't just see drunk.
 It sees everything.
 A long day.
 A bad knee.
 Rain-soaked shoes on a slick parking lot.
 It sees you rushing because it's cold.
-It sees you shuffling because you're exhausted.
-It sees you, full stop.
+It sees you shuffling because you're exhausted after a double shift.
+It sees the way you walk when you've just gotten bad news and your body hasn't caught up with your mind yet.

-This feels different.
+This feels categorically different.
 This is the car forming an opinion about you before you've done anything.
+Before you've sat down.
+Before you've started the engine.
+Before you've made a single decision.

 End — Filed from the desk